mantidproject/mantid/docs/source/algorithms/Stitch1D-v3.rst

 are taken to be the region of X-axis intersection.

 The option :literal:`OutputXOption` defines the calculation of x values in the overlap range of the output workspace.
 The default option is :literal:`WeightedMeanOverlap`.
+If the input workspace contains Dx values, the output workspace will not have dx values defined.
+Contrarily, the option :literal:`OriginalOverlap` will propagate the corresponding Dx values to the output workspace.

 The algorithm workflow is as follows: